gift-chain/GiftChain/README.md

 ## Features

-- **Create Gift Cards**: Users can create crypto gift cards with customizable amounts and expiration dates.
+- **Create Gift**: Users can create crypto gift with customizable amounts and expiration dates.
 - **Claim Gifts**: Recipients can claim their crypto gifts securely.
 - **Reclaim Gifts**: Unclaimed gifts can be reclaimed by the sender after expiration.
 - **Anonymity**: Sender's address is concealed against on-chain scrutiny.